abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 ```

 #### 🔸 Array.shift
-Add an object from front and push all the element
+Add an object from the front and push all the element

 ```js
 let sports = ['⛹🏻‍♂️', '🏋🏻‍♀️', '🚵🏻‍♂️', '🤽🏻‍♀️'];